 Sufficient Statistics for Measuring Forward-Looking Welfare

-We propose a dynamic money-metric index of household welfare.
-Our approach hinges on two assumptions: (i) preferences are separable between the present and the future; and (ii) some households face no undiversifiable idiosyncratic risk.
-For this group, we infer the value of the future from consumption-saving behavior, translating future shocks into current-dollar equivalents.
-Others’ welfare is then pinned down by matching their budget shares.
-The method accommodates incomplete markets, lifecycle motives, non-rational expectations, and non-exponential discounting without specifying functional forms.
-Implementation needs only price series, repeated cross-sectional income-balance-sheet-spending data, and an estimate of the intertemporal-substitution elasticity.
+We propose a sufficient-statistics method to measure a money-metric index of dynamic welfare.
+The method relies on two assumptions: (i) individuals’ preferences are separable between present and future consumption, and (ii) a subset of households bear no undiversifiable idiosyncratic risk.
+For this group, we infer the value of the future relative to the present from consumption-saving behavior.
+We then pin down the welfare of all other households by matching their budget shares.
+Our method accommodates incomplete markets, life-cycle motives, non-rational expectations, and non-exponential discounting—without specifying functional forms.
+Implementation needs only time series of prices, repeated cross-sectional income-balance-sheet- spending data, and an estimate of the intertemporal-substitution elasticity.
 In simulations, our method tracks true welfare better than net-present-value calculations, especially under credit constraints.
-In the PSID, our dynamic index differs sharply from static measures.
-Our estimates can be used to study the dynamic welfare effect of different shocks, without enumerating and forecasting all the uncertain margins and time horizons along which the shock can have effects.
+Applied to the PSID, our measure differs sharply from a static index.
+Our estimates can be used to study the welfare effect of shocks without enumerating every margin and forecasting every horizon through which those shocks operate.